 Celebrating women of a certain age, Mujer Cuarenta is an invitation to party, dance, fool around and enjoy life, Caribbean style.
 Listen in:

-Dance and sing and live without worries, if you fall in love, good for you.
+Dance and sing and live without worries, if you fall in love, congratulations

 "En hora buena" literally means "at a good hour," but it's understood as a congratulations -- as in, "Good for you!" or "Congrats!"
 You hear this in Spain and throughout Latin America -- from the Caribbean coasts down to the Southern Cone.